A house in a Borehamwood street was a secret drugs factory, a court heard yesterday.

 The court was told that when he realised what he was doing was wrong, he tried to get out, but threats of harm were made to his wife and two children back in Vietnam.

-Judge Stephen Gullick was told that each of the plants found growing was worth £100 and Nguyen was being promised that he would eventually get £300-£400 per month, which he wanted to send back to his family.
+Judge Stephen Gullick was told that each of the plants found growing was worth £100 and Nguyen was being promised that he would eventually get £300-£400 per month, which he wanted to send back to

 Judge Gullick jailed him for 14 months and said that given his status in this country, it was likely he would be deported at the end of it.